Inner suspension mounting welding

 Rust cut out of rear chassis

 I've replaced the original double skinned part with a single piece of metal 2mm thick which should be roughly equivalent in strength to the original 1mm and 1.5mm skins.
-It's best not to go any thicker than necessary as that might result in stress concentrations at the end of the excessively thick repair.
+It's best not to go any thicker than necessary as that might result in stress concentrations at the end of any excessively thick repair.

 The shape was worked out with a cardboard template, and the repair panel formed by beating it over the edge of a steel table.